microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 [Azure AI Search](https://learn.microsoft.com/azure/search/search-what-is-azure-search?WT.mc_id=data-114676-jndemenge) is a powerful search engine that includes the ability to perform full text search, vector search, and hybrid search.
 For more examples of its vector search capabilities, see the [azure-search-vector-samples repository](https://github.com/Azure/azure-search-vector-samples/).

-Storing data in the Azure AI search involves two main steps:
+Storing data in Azure AI Search involves two main steps:

 1. **Creating the index:** The first step is to define the schema of the search index, which includes the properties of each field as well as any vector search strategies that will be used.